digitalinteraction/alembic/src/development/principles.md

 - **Users first** — deliver the best experience to the users of your software, don't compromise it for developer experience
 - **For everyone** — build experiences for everyone who visits your website and consider disabilities
 - **Local** — built by and for Open Lab, we don't need every silicon-valley super-cool feature
+- **Semantic HTML** — style based on aria where possible, then data-attributes or classes